Sphingosine beta-galactosyltransferase

-Thus, the two substrates of this enzyme are UDP-galactose and sphingosine, whereas its two products are UDP and psychosine.
+The enzyme transfer a galactose sugar from uridine diphosphate galactose to sphingosine at its terminal hydroxy group.
+This produces psychosine, a cytotoxic compound, with uridine diphosphate (UDP) as a byproduct.

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-galactose:sphingosine 1-beta-galactosyltransferase.
 Other names in common use include psychosine-UDP galactosyltransferase, galactosyl-sphingosine transferase, psychosine-uridine diphosphate galactosyltransferase, UDP-galactose:sphingosine O-galactosyl transferase, uridine diphosphogalactose-sphingosine beta-galactosyltransferase, and UDP-galactose:sphingosine 1-beta-galactotransferase.
 This enzyme participates in sphingolipid metabolism.